bear momee I canot reed plees help. Davib.

 7. Deep dyslexia

-Deep dyslexia is used to describe a severe impairment.
+Deep dyslexia is used to describe a severe form of dyslexia.
 It is accompanied by semantic errors (e.g., street is read as road), but also visual errors (e.g., badge is read as bandage), derivational errors (e.g., edition is read as editor), and difficulty reading functional words (e.g., as, the, so).
 Deep dyslexia is often described as an acquired reading disorder due to a brain injury (Mather & Wendling, 2012).

 .